AJC87/cdk_templates/README.md

 # cdk_templates
-Repository of CDK templates and useful scripts to automate setup etc
+Repository of Cloud Development Kit templates and useful scripts to automate setup etc